-Feedforward is very easy to use in the DL06 loop controller, as shown below.
-The bias term has been made available to the user in a special read/write location, at PID Parameter Table location V+04.
+Feedforward is very easy to use in the DL205 loop controller, as shown below.
+The bias term has been made available to the user in a special read/write location at PID Parameter Table location V+04.

-Parameter Table location V+04.
+Bias Term value Table location V+04.